Business Insurance in Colorado: Key Takeaways

 Choose providers based on service, not just price

-After Denver's last major hailstorm, some insurers took six months processing claims while others paid within three weeks.
+After Denver's last major hailstorm, some insurers took six months to process claims while others paid within three weeks.
 Ask about Colorado claims volume and turnaround during severe weather.
-Local agents know which carriers understand altitude equipment failures instead of denying your HVAC breakdown claims.
+Local agents know which carriers understand altitude equipment failures rather than defaulting to denials on HVAC breakdown claims.

 4. 4